HuangRunHua/wwdc23-code-notes/struct-initial-macro/README.md

 }
 ```

-The above sample code is equivalent to the following code:
+By using the `@StructInit` macro the sample code above is equivalent to the following code:

 ```swift
 struct Book {